Review: Quantum Metrology and Sensing with Many-Body Systems: Global Estimation Theory: Parameter Estimation with Minimal Prior Information

 An implicit assumption underlies all preceding discussions: the assumption that sufficient information about both the unknown parameter of interest and the control parameters is available beforehand.
 This scenario is known as \textit{local estimation theory}~\cite{Casella98,vantrees2004detection,helstrom1976quantum,Hajek1970, LeCam-1986, Janssen2013Convolution, Inagaki1970}, where the unknown parameter varies within a very narrow interval.
 It is important to note that the limitations of local estimation theory have been identified in a wide range of contexts.
 This is because the Cram\'{e}r-Rao inequality of Eq.~\eqref{eq:cramer-rao-bound-single} presents some subtleties, including: (i) although the bound performs excellently for unbiased estimators, a typical unbiased estimator, such as the maximum likelihood, is sometimes infeasible due to the large data set needed to saturate the bound asymptotically~\cite{1523369} (see also Rubio et al.~\cite{rubio2019quantum, rubio2020bayesian} for metrology with limited data).
 Furthermore, in practice, most estimators are biased~\cite{bj/1186078362}; (ii) regularity conditions of the Cram\'{e}r-Rao bound are hard to verify~\cite{Borovkov1984}; and (iii) a limiting variance may not coincide with the variance of a limiting distribution~\cite{bj/1186078362}.

-In contrast to local estimation theory, \textit{global estimation theory} applies when no prior information is available.
-Therefore, the unknown parameter varies within a broader sensing interval.
+In contrast to local estimation theory, \textit{\vm{global estimation} theory} applies when no (or some) prior information is available.
+Recently, the impact of uncertainty in control parameters on the sensitivity of critical sensors has been explored~\cite{mihailescu2024uncertain}.
+Therefore, in these situations the unknown parameter varies within a broader sensing interval.
 Consequently, the choice of measurement to be performed on the probe and the analysis of the estimation data should be optimal on average, that is it should be equally effective for any possible value of the parameter~\cite{helstrom1976quantum,holevo2011probabilistic}.

-One of the earliest studies on global sensing, aimed at overcoming the limitations of local estimation theory, was proposed by van Trees~\cite{vantrees1968, bj/1186078362} (a stronger type of inequality is also provided by Klaassen~\cite{KLAASSEN1989267}).
-The van Trees inequality addresses the comprehensive concept of global sensing, where the unknown parameter $\lambda$ varies according to some prior distribution $z(\lambda)$, determining that the average variance is given by the Bayesian Cram\'{e}r-Rao bound or posterior Cram\'{e}r-Rao bound~\cite{vantrees1968, paris2009quantum}:
+One of the earliest studies on \vm{global estimation} theory, aimed at overcoming the limitations of local estimation theory, was proposed by van Trees~\cite{vantrees1968, bj/1186078362} (a stronger type of inequality is also provided by Klaassen~\cite{KLAASSEN1989267}).
+The van Trees inequality addresses the comprehensive concept of \vm{global estimation}, where the unknown parameter $\lambda$ varies according to some prior distribution $z(\lambda)$, determining that the average variance is given by the Bayesian Cram\'{e}r-Rao bound or posterior Cram\'{e}r-Rao bound~\cite{vantrees1968, paris2009quantum}:

 where $\hat{\Lambda}(x)$ is the estimator of $\lambda$ (mapped from the measurement outcomes $x$), and $Z_F$ can be demonstrated to be